jahnf/Projecteur/README.md

 #### Opaque Spotlight / No Transparency

-To be able to show transparent windows a **compositing manager** is necessary.
+To be able to show transparent windows, a **compositing manager** is necessary.
 If there is no compositing manager running you will see the spotlight overlay as an opaque window.

 * On **KDE** it might be necessary to turn on Desktop effects to allow transparent windows.